picojs/picounit/README.md

 - Only two files (header/source) for easy integration into any build system
 - Tiny memory and code footprint
 - Simple and minimalistic API
-- All unit tests are run during execution and failures indicated
+- All unit tests are run during execution and failures are indicated
-- Test setup and teardown function support
+- Optional setup and teardown function support
 - Ability to group tests into test suites
 - Ability to print test statistics
 - Color coded output